ArtHitParade

 • Wine

-Except otherwise stated, all results below include the premium.
+Except otherwise stated, all results include the premium.

 The Sino-Japanese war for the control of Korea ends in April 1895 in a military and economic disaster for the Qing dynasty, more threatened than ever by foreign intrusions.
-The young Guangxu Emperor was only a puppet to Empress Dowager Cixi.
+The young Guangxu Emperor was a mere puppet to Empress Dowager Cixi.
 However he tries to modernize China on the Meiji model.

 In 1897 the American company Ferracute is awarded a contract to supply and install coin presses in the Chinese provinces at the request of the imperial government.
 The material is sent without delay and the transfer of technology is successfully carried out in 1898 in Szechuen to produce silver coins and the small brass coin, the tsen colloquially named cash.